KaranChandekar/My100DaysOfCode/Day64/Day64.md

 ## what I did today,

- - today I created a simple weather app using backend
+ - today I created a simple weather app using express.js, node.js and APIs

 ## about me